So you think you want an MGB or V8?

 Centre Lock Wheels and Hubs

 Because the weight is always carried by the upper half of the wheel it means the forces on the upper part of each pair of tapers is different to that on the lower half.
-And as the wheel rotates these forces move along the pairs of tapers and hence round the wheel about its axis.
-The effect of this is to cause the locking cap (which is the only part than can move any significant distance in relation to the other two parts) to turn relative to the other two, and the physics involved means it turns in the opposite direction to the movement of the forces around the tapers.
+A slight clearance exists between the tapers at the bottom, and also between the spinner and hub threads at the top.
+As the car moves forward, a different portion of the wheel rim takes the weight, and hence different portions of the tapers and the threads, and relative movement occurs between wheel centre, locking cap and hub.
+The effect of this is to tighten the locking cap (which is the only part than can move any significant distance in relation to the other two), and the locking action continues until there is firm contact between the tapers all round when it ceases.
+The physics involved means it turns in the opposite direction to the movement of the forces around the tapers.
 Exactly the same effect can be seen by spinning a plate (not your wife's best china given to her by your Mother-in-Law ...) on a flat surface - the plate starts off at right-angles to the flat surface, but as it slows its angle gradually flattens and approaches the horizontal.
-As it gets close to the horizontal, and if the plate is coming to rest upside down, compare the direction of movement of the point of contact with the ground with the rotation of the plate about its own axis, and you will see it is always opposite.
-An untightened centre-lock wheel locking-cap is similar to the plate in the flattest part of its spin i.e. shortly before it comes to a stop, except the wheel cannot rotate relative to the hub but the locking cap rotates relative to the wheel and the hub.
-This contra-rotating action of the locking cap combined with the direction of the threads means this is always a tightening motion when the car is travelling forwards.
+As it gets close to the horizontal, and if the plate is coming to rest upside down, compare the direction of movement of the point of contact with the ground with the rotation of the plate about its own axis, and you should see it is opposite.
+An untightened centre-lock wheel locking-cap is similar to the plate in the flattest part of its spin i.e. shortly before it comes to a stop, except the wheel cannot rotate relative to the hub, so the locking cap rotates relative to the wheel and the hub.
+This contra-rotating action of the locking cap combined with the direction of the threads means there is always a tightening action when the car is travelling forwards.

 Lubrication: Essential to avoid the wheel, hub and locking-cap seizing together, with the aforementioned difficulties in the event of a puncture.
 Splines, locking cap and hub threads to aid self-tightening as well as removal and the surfaces of the tapers.
 When first fitting new wheels and hubs one probably puts on too much as it fills up the grooves in the splines and the threads, the excess working its way out into the wheel centre.
 Once on the spoke nipples it will work its way through the wheel centre and along the spokes.
 I've seen a recommendation to use silver grease so it doesn't show, but in my experience it is the dust and dirt that stick to the grease that you can see on the spokes, and this is always black or very dark brown, making the original colour of the grease immaterial.
 In the 15 years and 40k miles since fitting my wire wheels I haven't had to re-grease the splines or threads since first fitting, and once I'd cleaned the excess out of the centre of the hub, where the spoke holes are, I very rarely get any up the spokes.
-At each service I just wipe the thinnest smear over the tapers, and usually this comes from the area between the taper and the splines.
+At each service I just wipe the thinnest smear over the tapers, and usually this is simply redistributing what wipes off the area between the taper and the splines with a finger-tip, and applying it to the tapers.
 The tapers should keep dirt out of the splines and threads in normal use, make sure you don't introduce any when removing wheels.

 Spline wear: Because the splines have some clearance, and even when the centre-cap is fully tightened, it is inevitable that there is very slight rotational movement between wheel centre and hub when repeatedly accelerating (rear wheels only) and braking.
 Initially this is very slight but each time the one does move relative to the other the faces of the splines are brought together with a bit of an impact.
 This 'hammering' gradually deforms the splines, making them thinner, which increases: the gap between the faces of the splines; the distance each spline travels when it changes direction; the impact when it finally reaches its opposite number; and the rate of wear.
 Initially and with lubricated splines, this movement and impact is inaudible, but eventually wear increases to the point of causing an audible 'clonk' (not to be confused with a similar noise from the diff which is caused by worn thrust washers).
 New splines have a cross section that looks like a triangle with the top cut off.
 As they wear i.e. the splines get thinner the flat top narrows, until the top of the triangle is pointed again, and the triangle may lean to one side.
 Further wear will eventually cause the triangle to bend right over and the two sets of splines can wedge on top of one another seizing the wheel to the hub.
 Alternatively, i.e. under sudden heavy braking, the tops of the splines can be snapped off and then the wheels can rotate independently of the hub, which can be a bit traumatic!
 I'm told that new hubs have a diameter at the splines of 2.440", fairly worn (sharp point instead of flat top) may be greater than this, stripped splines will be less than this.

 The following drawings have been taken from British Wire Wheel.
-However in my opinion the flat top to an unworn spline is much more evident than shown in their drawings, as shown here:
+However in my opinion the flat top to an unworn spline is much more evident than shown in their drawings:

 Updated July 2010: There also seems to be some confusion caused by slight rotational movement of the wheel and tyre, when the tyre is grasped and turned, with the brakes on, wheel off the ground, and the spinner hammered up tight.
 Look carefully at the brake drum as the wheel moves back and fore, and if this moves with the wheel, that is not spline wear, but the shoes moving against the back-plate.
 As such this has no effect when running as the handbrake is off.
 If however the brake drum remains stationary as the wheel turns, that is indeed play in the splines.
 As stated above there must be some play in the splines or you would never get the wheel on and off without a press or puller, it's clonks from the wheels that indicate spline wear.
 Some is inevitable as the wheels and hubs get older, and when you start hearing clonks that is when you start keeping an eye on the shape of the splines, and definitely replace both (unfortunately) at the latest when the splines develop a sharp point, if not before.
 You may well find that it's the brake drum that turns initially, but then with increased force on the tyre, especially if you are hearing clonks from the wheel, that the wheel moves further but the drum doesn't.
 It's this second movement that is spline wear, and with correctly tightened spinners should be quite a bit harder to obtain than the initial movement with the drum.